Alan Brady: Playing career

 In 1929, his first professional season, Brady was the New South Wales Rugby Football League premiership's top try-scorer with 11 tries.
 A year later, Brady was the star of the first rugby league grand final ever played in Australia, scoring 3 tries in the match that gave the Magpies their first premiership success.
 Four years later, he was a member of the club's second grand final win when they defeated the Roosters 15–12.
 He scored 71 tries in his time with the Magpies, at the time a club record, later eclipsed by Peter Dimond.

 Joining the recently formed Canterbury-Bankstown DRLFC in 1936, Brady captain-coached the club to victory in the 1938 NSWRFL season's premiership final, giving him the rare achievement of playing in the first premiership victory for two different clubs.

+Coaching career

 He was coach of the Canterbury side that lost the 1940 NSWRFL season's premiership final.

-Coaching career